cypressious/cypressious.github.io/content/posts/2025-08-29-kotlin-emerging-patterns-with-context-parameters.md

 }
 ```

-This isn't a big deal when we want to call instance methods on the context parameter — we just need to use the name of
+This isn't a big deal when we want to call instance methods on the context parameter — we just need to use its name as
-the context parameter as an explicit receiver of the call.
+an explicit receiver of the call.

 However, a problem arises with member extensions (extension functions or properties defined inside an interface or
 class).